sfc-gh-ddejesus/snowflake-synthetic-datasets/setup_github_repo.md

 - ✅ Professional README files
 - ✅ Git ignore patterns

-The synthetic hotel dataset is ready for use in analytics, training, and business intelligence applications!
+The Snowflake-optimized hotel dataset is ready for use in analytics, training, and business intelligence applications with advanced semantic layers and Cortex Analyst integration!